buildarr/buildarr-radarr/docs/configuration/settings/metadata.md

 # Metadata

-Sonarr can output metadata alongside media files in a variety of formats to suit the media playing being users.
+Radarr can output metadata alongside media files in a variety of formats, to suit the media player you intend to use.

 Multiple of these can be configured at a time.